 Mussoorie, popularly known as the ‘Queen of Hills’, is a well known hill station situated in the Dehradun District of Uttarakhand.
-It is located at an elevation of 1880 m above sea level on the foothills of the Great Himalayas.
+It is located at an elevation of 1880 m above sea level at the foothills of the Great Himalayas.
 The place is well-known for providing amazing views of the Shivalik Ranges and the Doon Valley.
 It is also known as the gateway to the religious centres of Yamunotri and Gangotri.

 The name Mussoorie is derived from 'mansoor', a shrub which was once found in abundance in the area.
 Most of the time, this town is referred as 'Mansoori' by the common people.
 This picturesque hill station is popular for its ancient temples, hills, waterfalls, valleys, wildlife sanctuaries, and educational institutes.
 The Jwala Devi Temple, the Nag Devta Temple, and the Bhadraj Temple are some of the noted religious sites in and around Mussoorie.